Hostas plants are terrific for brightening up a shady spot in your garden. They work wonders in east-facing gardens.

 As hostas are typically grown in the shade, it gives the slug the perfect feeding ground.

-These come out to feed at night, love moisture and nutrient-dense plants.
-If there was a checklist of things to include in a slug’s diet, the hostas plant would top that list.
+These come out to feed at night and love moisture and nutrient-dense plants.
+The hostas plant would top that list if there were a checklist of things to include in a slug’s diet.

 In sufficient numbers, you’ll see considerable damage.

 Early spring is when these first become active in the garden.
 Given the huge holes they put in hostas leaves, it can ruin your plant for the rest of the season.

 To keep slugs (and their hard-shelled cousin snails) at bay, consider laying beer traps in shallow containers around the base of your plants.

 For some reason, slugs love the scent of yeast in beer, climb in, and drown.

 Other tactics are to use slug baits (molluscicides) in early spring to reduce their population.

 Alternatively, make a perimeter with a sprinkling of diatomaceous earth around your hostas plants.

 When slugs cross it, the sharpness scratches them, causing them to die of dehydration.